TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

   templates.

 Documentation
-  Contains the extension documentation in ReStructuredText (ReST, .rst) formata.
+  Contains the extension documentation in ReStructuredText (ReST, .rst) format.
   Read more on the topic in chapter :ref:`extension documentation <extension-documentation>`.
   :file:`Documentation/` and its subfolders may contain several ReST files, images and other resources.